rails/webpacker/docs/typescript.md

 After that, a new file called `hello_typescript.ts` will be present in your `packs` directory (or rather the `source_entry_path` of your `webpacker.yml` configuration).
 You're now ready to write TypeScript.

+## Upgrading to 5.1

+If you update your App to `webpacker >= 5.1` and had TypeScript installed before, you need to add some new/remove some old configurations:

+1. Remove old packages:
+    - `yarn remove ts-loader`

+2. Add new packages:
+    - `yarn add @babel/preset-typescript babel-preset-typescript-vue -D`

+3. Remove old configuration files:
+    - Delete this file: `config/webpack/loaders/typescript.js`

+4. Remove the following lines from `config/webpack/environment.js`:
+    - `const typescript = require('./loaders/typescript')`
+    - `environment.loaders.prepend('typescript', typescript)`

+5. Add the TypeScript preset to your `babel.config.js`:
+    - This line `['@babel/preset-typescript', { 'allExtensions': true, 'isTSX': true }]` has to be added as the last item to the `presets` array in your `babel.config.js`

+### Upgrading to 5.1 for Vue users

+1. Remove old packages:
+    - `yarn remove ts-loader pnp-webpack-plugin`

+2. Follow point 3 from the `TypeScript with Vue components` section

 ## TypeScript with React

 1. Setup react using Webpacker [react installer](../README.md#react).
 Then run the TypeScript installer